 The tortoise shell cat had her babies outside of my studio.
 She was so pregnant, and the day before she had the kittens, I saw her lounging in a doorway, the pink nipples on her fat belly poked out toward the street.
 When I returned to studio from the medina one night, the man who sold fruit under my studio handed me a newborn kitten, a little orange one with tiny flaps for ears and eyes that were not open.
-It didn’t make noise, but searched for a nipple as I held her.
-Her mouth was hardly anything more than a little hole for sucking.
-She fit right in the palm of my hand.
+It didn’t make noise, but searched for a nipple as I held him to my chest.
+His mouth was hardly anything more than a little hole for sucking.
+He fit right in the palm of my hand.

 At the end of my time in Morocco, I wanted to cast even my beloved jeans into the ocean.
-They made my flea bites itch and I still wasn’t allowed to wear shorts.
+They made my flea bites itch and I still wasn’t permitted to wear shorts.
 I wanted to shred the long, sensible dresses I thrifted from Kansas City and change into a crop top.
 It was hard to tell if I was gaining weight or losing it.
-The Moroccan diet is a strange one.
-I reminded myself it would be easier to eat well in Spain, where I wouldn’t have to sterilize my fresh foods, or watch out where it came from.
-I frequently saw greens on the street, on pieces of cloth, as the man from the shop next door swept particles of dirt from the street landing on the dark leaves.
+The Moroccan diet is foreign to me.
+I reminded myself it would be easier to eat like I am used to in Spain, where I wouldn’t have to wash my fresh foods in vinegar, or watch out where it came from.
+I frequently saw greens on the street, on pieces of cloth, as the man from the shop next door swept particles of dirt from the street inadvertently onto the dark leaves.
 My heart sank a little each time.
 I went to get ice cream on the corner by the plaza.
 The girl had a spot of chocolate on the back of her hand.
 She lifted it to her mouth and licked it off, flashing her braces, before diving back in to scoop my order.
 It was uncomfortable, but I knew I couldn’t be too squeamish.
 I also couldn’t be too careful, as I’ve been sick abroad before.
-I took a risk and ate my ice cream anyway.
+I ate my ice cream anyway.
+It was sweet.